-$$O{ijt} \le C{ijt} \qquad for all \qquad i \in I, j \in J \& t \in T \quad \dots (2)$$
+$$O{ijt} \leq C{ijt}$$ for all $i \in I, j \in J \& t \in T \dots (2)$

 The component suppliers would deliver their goods to various storage facilities managed by warehousing companies on behalf of the sub-assembly manufacturer.
 These storage facilities may be near the manufacturing plants or far away from them.
 The procurement of components from the marketplace would add to these inventories at the end of each time period and the shipment of components will reduce the quantity in these inventories.
 The cost of maintaining a warehouse would be zero for goods delivered by the supplier directly to the manufacturing facility.